Why is my transaction pending?

 Incoming transactions show up in your account right away (typically within a minute after they are broadcast) but will be tagged as Pending until there has been at least one network confirmation.
 The time it takes a transaction to be confirmed depends on the fee used by the sender and the overall network traffic.
 It can also depend on the asset used.

-Once a transaction is verified, the pending tag will be removed.
+Once a transaction is verified on the network, the pending tag will be removed.
 This lets you know the transaction cannot be reversed and the funds can be sent.

 This verification process is similar to the 2 - 3 day hold traditional banks put on check deposits waiting for funds to clear.
 Digital asset networks have a similar system except this time spent waiting is reduced to hours (and sometimes even minutes with faster networks like Ethereum) instead of days.
 Here are some typical pending times for some popular assets: